 - Next, fold in the shredded coconut.
 Pour batter into the prepared loaf tin and bake for about 35 to 40 minutes until the cake is done.

-- To prepare the glaze icing, sift the icing sugar into a bowl.
+- To prepare the lemon glaze icing, sift the icing sugar into a bowl.
 Add lemon juice and water and mix until it reaches a runny consistency.

 - Fill the icing into a piping bag and drizzle on the cake as desired.